 All members of staff can use their power to search without consent for any of the items listed above.
-Staff will follow the provisions outlined in the school's Searching, Screening and Confiscation Policy when conducting searches and confiscating items.

-11. Effective classroom management
+12. Effective classroom management

 Well-managed classrooms are paramount to preventing disruptive and unacceptable behaviour.
 Effective classroom management will allow staff to: